Docker Docs Hackathon: Results for Austin, April 17-21, 2017Estimated reading time: 17 minutes

 Well, it’s over.
 We had an amazing hackathon on the documentation last week, with over 140 bugs closed and counting.
 We couldn’t be more thankful for your participation!
-This week we will be wrapping up reviews on the remaining pull requests, tallying points, and sending out prizes.
 If you participated, make sure you fill out your report so you can get your rewards.

 We are so humbled and lucky to have a community like you working with us.
 From the bottom of our hearts: thank you!

 Let’s dive into the results.
 First up, the point bonus winners:

 There were three bonus categories.
 You can see the point values from these bonuses reflected in the participant report.

 Largest change in a single fix

 This award goes to @allejo, for the site-shifting change in pull request #2860.
 A revamp of many aspects of the site’s responsive behavior that affected our CSS, JS, and include/header structure, you can thank @allejo for the site operating so well in various resolutions now, and keeping the menus working regardless of viewport size and footer position.

 This award goes to @shubheksha who helped closed a stunning 31 bugs during our hackathon.
 For details of all of @shubheksha’s contributions, see the raw results.
 Excellent work!